koprivica/bayesian-network/README.md

 # bayesian-network

-A Clojure library designed to ... well, that part is up to you.
+A Clojure project designed as Bayesian network.

 ## Usage